nicholascloud/vette/README.md

 # Vette 2.x

 *NOTE* Version 1.x was built with RequireJS.
 This is no longer the case.
-Vette 2.x+ will only support CommonJS loaders Browserify.
+Vette 2.x+ will only support CommonJS loaders like Browserify.

-# Client validation library

 ### Prerequisites